"Fearless leader of a wonder team,

 client obsessed, exponentially blessed."

 Jenny spent eight years in the private equity trenches at SCF Partners, cultivating her experience through due diligence on several M&A transactions, IPOs and building the firm’s business development process.
 Most recently, Jenny served as an executive and leadership team member of a boutique consulting firm, successfully developing strategy and value optimization for clients in global energy, petrochemical and industrial companies.
 Jenny’s sense of intuition, creativity and intentionality drives positive momentum and facilitates strong, long-term client relationships.
 As a leader, Jenny believes in core values which promote communication, collaboration and client service.
 Jenny earned her MBA from the University of St. Thomas in Houston, Texas in 2001.
-When not plotting the firm’s next strategic move, Jenny enjoys running at Hermann Park and serving as a hope warrior against depression and substance abuse.
+When not plotting the firm’s next strategic move, Jenny enjoys running at Hermann Park and serving as a hope warrior against suicide, depression and substance abuse.

 "I enjoy helping senior leaders develop the skills to drive excellence in the areas of personal and process